ddns-clients/pyCloudFlareUpdater/README.md

-# GoDaddy 'A' Record Updater
+# CloudFlare 'A' Record Updater

 *DDNS Service for updating dynamically your CloudFlare 'A' Records when your public IP changes*